NethermindEth/juno/docs/docs/monitoring.md

 # Monitoring Juno :bar_chart:

-Juno uses [Prometheus](https://prometheus.io/) and [pprof](https://github.com/google/pprof) to monitor and collect metrics and profiling data, which you can visualise with [Grafana](https://grafana.com/).
-Insights into your node's performance are useful for debugging, tuning, and understanding what is happening when Juno is running.
+Juno uses [Prometheus](https://prometheus.io/) to monitor and collect metrics data, which you can visualise with [Grafana](https://grafana.com/).
+You can use these insights to understand what is happening when Juno is running.

 ## Enable the metrics server